bluehat/privacy_and_freedom/digital_freedom.markdown

 ## 2.1: VPNs

-A VPN, or Virtual Private Network, is essentially a computer based somewhere else.
-You make a secure tube from your internet to that other placem and look through it.
-You can use this computer to see whatever the internet looks like from the perspective of that computer.
+A VPN, or Virtual Private Network, is essentially a computer based somewhere else and a secure tube to it.
+All communications from your computer flow over this tube, and out the other computer, as if your computer were where the VPN computer is.
+You can use this remote computer's view to see whatever the internet looks like from the perspective of that computer.
 This means that if a website is blocked in your country, you can use a VPN to "get to the internet" in another country, and then see the website.

 They are commonly used now to get around traffic shaping measures by your ISP (Internet Service Provider: aka Comcast etc).
-ISPs illegally throttle services like Netflix all the time, so opening a VPN to a colo means that they can't really traffic shape your encrypted data, they can only turn the speed up and down monolithically.
+ISPs illegally (under net neutrality) throttle services like Netflix all the time.
+If you're using a VPN though, the tube traffic is flowing over a secure tube first, to another computer.
+Since the tube is secure (encrypted), the ISP can't *tell* what type of traffic it is.
+So, opening a VPN to a colo means that they can't really traffic shape your internt traffic, they can only turn the speed up and down monolithically, impacting all traffic in the VPN.
 VPNs are also used to make working on unsecured coffee shop wifi reasonable, and can be used to sidestep snooping by non-government actors, such as your school or workplace.

 With a VPN, outside actors will still be able to see that you are sending data out of the country if they are watching the VPN.
 They will be able to tell who you are unless you somehow make it incredibly difficult for them to tell what computer is connecting to the VPN.
 If the VPN is compromised, outside actors will be able to see what you look at, and possibly change what you are looking at.